Visionman76/Visionman76/README.md

 - 👋 Hi, I’m @Visionman76
-- 👀 I’m interested in the deepweb and dark
+- 👀 I’m interested in changing opinion about crypto currency's
-- 🌱 I’m currently learning to understand
+- 🌱 I’m currently learning all the market
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate with trader
-- 📫 How to reach me
+- 📫 How to reach me, on my mail

 <!---
 Visionman76/Visionman76 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.